Azure-Samples/azure-functions-completion-openai-dotnet/README.md

 Alternatively you can [create an OpenAI resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal to get your key and endpoint.
 After it deploys, click Go to resource and view the Endpoint value.
 You will also need to deploy a model, e.g. with name `completion` and model `gpt-4o`.

 ### Create local.settings.json (should be in the same folder as host.json).
-This will be created if you run azd deploy
+This will be created if you run azd provision or azd up
 ```json
 {
   "IsEncrypted": false,